 As the power of internet began to grow, social media emerging and being easily accessible, both have played major roles in uniting and providing LGBTIQ young people with the tools to figure out their sexuality without coming out of the closet to close family and friends.

-It has also created visibility, not only for the LGBTIQ community, but the sub-groups of it.
+It has also created visibility, not only for the LGBTIQ community but for the sub-groups of it.

 Bisexual Visibility Day is September 23, since 1999 bisexuals have celebrated the day with pride in pink, lavender and blue displays.
 More recently the entire month of September has become a bisexual take over as groups and activists push the bi+ cause.

-The takeover ignited by bisexual themed posts, published articles and support for the bi+ community has gained steam with prominent organisations starting to recognise a community that is often ignored in all social circles.
+The takeover ignited by bisexual-themed posts, published articles and support for the bi+ community has gained steam with prominent organizations starting to recognize a community that is often ignored in all social circles.

 — PayPal UK (@PayPalUK) August 29, 2017

-It continued the theme of the month, as Twitter Open showed their love for the bisexual community with profile photo and banner displays in the bi colours.
+It continued the theme of the month, as Twitter Open showed their love for the bisexual community with a profile photo and banner displays in the bi-colors.

 Reducing mental health issues in bisexuals isn’t solved in 15 seconds, but it’s a start, and for the young bi teenager sitting in their room isolated it could be the difference in self-harm and not.
 All they want is to be accepted, bisexual awareness on platforms that everyone uses will help in creating that.

-I just wish it was bisexual month each and every month.
+I just wish it was bisexual month every month.